doomemacs/themes/README.md

 ## Installation

-1. Clone the repo somewhere in your `load-path`.
+1. Install from MELPA `M-x package-install RET doom-themes`, or clone the repo somewhere in your `load-path`.

-2. If you want the neotree theme, install the fonts in the `fonts/` folder of [all-the-icons].
+2. If you want the neotree theme, download the [all-the-icons] ZIP file and install the fonts in the `fonts/` folder.

-3. Load `doom-themes` and load the theme you want.
+3. `(require 'doom-themes)` and then load the theme you want.

 Example configuration: